Thessaly: Modern

-In 1600, a short-lived rebellion broke out in the region.

-Rigas Feraios, the important Greek intellectual and forerunner of the Greek War of Independence was from the region.
-He was born in Velestino, near the ancient town of Pherae.

-In 1821, parts of Thessaly and Magnesia participated in the initial uprisings in the Greek War of Independence, but these revolts were swiftly crushed.
 Thessaly became part of the modern Greek state in 1881, after the Convention of Constantinople except the area around the town of Elassona, which remained in Ottoman hands until 1912.
 It was briefly captured by Ottomans during the Greco-Turkish War of 1897.
 After the Treaty of Constantinople (1897), Greece was forced to cede minor border areas and to pay heavy reparations.
 The remaining part of Thessaly held by the Ottomans was finally regained by the Greeks during the First Balkan War in 1912.
 In 1923, the entire Muslim population was sent to Turkey following the population exchange between Greece and Turkey at the end of the Greco-Turkish War.

-During World War II, Thessaly was occupied by the Kingdom of Italy from April 1941 to September of 1943.
+During World War II, Thessaly was occupied by the Kingdom of Italy from April 1941 to September 1943.
 After the Armistice of Cassibile, Germany occupied Thessaly until October 1944.
+It became a major centre of the Greek Resistance, most famously seeing the desertion of the Italian Pinerolo Division to the guerrillas of EAM-ELAS in 1943.